turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 #### `have_link` / `has_link?`

 This matcher is a little more intelligent.
 It "checks if the page or current node has a link with the given text or id."
-It's impartial whether we pass in the actual text of the link or the CSS ID of the link.
+It's impartial whether we pass in the actual text of the link or the DOM ID of the link.

 Then there's one more option, the `:href`, which specifies where the link points.
 This option can only be used in conjunction with the "locator" (text contents or CSS id of the link), you can't use it anonymously.

-Imagine that our _articles/index_ DOM is going to have a link with the text "Create a New Article", has the CSS ID `#new_article`, and points to `new_article_path`.
+Imagine that our _articles/index_ DOM is going to have a link with the text "Create a New Article", has the DOM ID `#new_article`, and points to `new_article_path`.
 All of these matchers would work:

 ```ruby
 visit articles_path